itsmryas/samedyidana/README.md

 - 👀 I’m interested in web development, graphic design and largely IOT
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me via yas@creativeheightsltd.com
+- 📫 You can reach me at yas@creativeheightsltd.com

 <!---
 samedyidana/samedyidana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.